Imran Khan (businessman)

 Imran Khan (born 1977) is a technology executive, entrepreneur and investor.
-He is the Chief Strategy Officer of the American multinational technology and social media company Snap Inc., where he helped lead the company to IPO as well as build up the operation, sales, expand business partnerships and manage overall corporate strategy.
+He is the Founder and Chair of the Investment Committee of Proem Asset Management LP.
+Prior to Proem, he was the Chief Strategy Officer of the American multinational technology and social media company Snap Inc., where he helped lead the company to IPO as well as build up the operation, sales, expand business partnerships and manage overall corporate strategy.
 Before joining Snap Inc. in 2015, Khan was the head of global internet investment banking at Credit Suisse where he had a leading role on Chinese e-commerce giant Alibaba's IPO, the largest share sale ever.

 Early life and education

 An immigrant from Bangladesh, Khan finished his high school from The Government Laboratory High School, Dhaka(1994).
 Then he passed H.S.C. from Dhaka College in 1996.
 He was a renowned debater during his college life.
 He moved to Colorado as a student.
 In 2000, he received his B.S.B.A. in Finance and Economics from the University of Denver.